Dallas-Fort Worth: Lead Latest Planning Activities

 EPA Designates Part of Collin County as a Lead Nonattainment Area

-In the November 22, 2010 Federal Register, the United States Environmental Protection Agency (EPA) published the determination that an area in Collin County, Texas surrounding Exide Technologies battery recycling plant was not meeting the National Ambient Air Quality Standard (NAAQS) for lead.
+In the November 22, 2010 Federal Register, the U.S. EPA published the determination that an area in Collin County, Texas surrounding Exide Technologies battery recycling plant was not meeting the National Ambient Air Quality Standard for lead.
 In October 2008, the EPA lowered the standard tenfold from its 1978 level of 1.5 micrograms per cubic meter to 0.15 micrograms per cubic meter.

-Texas’ lead attainment demonstration SIP will be due to the EPA on June 30, 2012, and Collin County must attain the new lead standard before the December 31, 2015, attainment date.
+Texas’ lead attainment demonstration SIP was due to the EPA on June 30, 2012, and Collin County must attain the new lead standard before the December 31, 2015, attainment date.

-For more information on the Collin County lead nonattainment area and attainment demonstration SIP, visit TCEQ's Air Pollution from Lead page.
+For more information on the Collin County lead nonattainment area and attainment demonstration SIP, visit the TCEQ's Air Pollution from Lead webpage.

 EPA’s Proposed Designation Letter and Revised Boundary Recommendation

-On June 14, 2010 the EPA sent a letter notifying the state that the EPA intends to designate the portion of Collin County recommended by Texas as nonattainment for the 2008 NAAQS for lead.
+On June 14, 2010, the EPA sent a letter notifying the state that the EPA intends to designate the portion of Collin County recommended by Texas in nonattainment for the 2008 NAAQS for lead.

 On August 17, 2010, the TCEQ submitted a comment to the EPA in support of the designation boundary and correcting references to certain monitoring data.